How Can ODJFS Help Me With Child

 page here to look for licensed child care programs by county, city, zip code, program type, Step Up To Quality rating and program specific information.
 These search results will include program

 What Types of Child Care Are Right

 searching for a child care provider, it is important to understand the different

-types of care available so the provider can meet you and your child’s need.
-ODJFS licenses the following types of Early
+types of care available so the provider you choose can meet you and your child’s care needs.
+Child care provider options can include:

 Child Care Centers -13